Morgan County Schools

 Pre-K students can be transported to school by parents or they may ride a school bus if they live on a designated route.

-Students transported by parents:
+Students are transported by their parents:

-a) Parent/guardian must walk students in to the building and check in with the Pre-K teacher/assistant.
+a) Parent/guardian must walk students into the building and check in with the Pre-K teacher/assistant.
 The parent should sign the student in when dropping the student off.

 b) When picking students up parent/guardian must enter the building and sign the sheet to check the student out.